apop5/patina/docs/src/rfc/text/0017-aml-parser.md

 More details about the layouts of these tables can be found in the [ACPI Specification, Vol. 5](https://uefi.org/specs/ACPI/6.5/05_ACPI_Software_Programming_Model.html?highlight=ssdt).
 The specifics of AML grammar can be found in the [ACPI Specification, Vol. 20](https://uefi.org/specs/ACPI/6.5/20_AML_Specification.html).

+Like the `AcpiProvider` service, this AML parser supports only ACPI 2.0+.

+This RFC discusses only the UEFI spec-defined AML handling behavior.
+**It does not attempt to implement functionality for interpreting or executing the AML namespace in the OS domain, which becomes relevant only after UEFI boot has completed.**

+### Protocol

+The Rust AML implementation derives its format from the [ACPI SDT protocol](https://uefi.org/specs/PI/1.8/V5_ACPI_System_Desc_Table_Protocol.html), which includes basic functionality for parsing and patching AML bytecode after ACPI tables are installed.

 ## Goals

-Provide a comprehensive Rust implementation for AML parsing, interpretation, and execution.
+Provide a comprehensive Rust implementation for AML parsing and patching on the firmware DXE side.
+Secondarily, implement the rest of the ACPI SDT protocol relating to AML functionality.

 ## Requirements

 1. Redesign the existing C firmware AML implementation into a a safe, easy-to-use Rust service.
-2. Implement firmware-side AML parsing: conduct static boot-time validation and expose namespace structures.
+2. Implement firmware-side AML parsing: traversal and patching of AML bytecode as opcodes and operands.
-3. Implement application-side AML interpretation and execution: dynamically interpret AML opcodes, resolve runtime options, and execute methods on demand.
-1. Use the Rust service (*1.*) to implement the C ACPI SDT protocol.
+3. Use the Rust service (*1.*) to implement the C ACPI SDT protocol.

 ## Prior Art